 By Marika Sboros

-Alzheimer’s disease – the words are enough to strike terror in the hardiest of hearts and minds.
-Doctors call Alzheimer’s the “thief of the mind” because it steals its victims from their family, their friends and themselves.
+Alzheimer’s – the word is enough to strike terror in the hardiest of hearts and minds.
+Doctors often call Alzheimer’s disease the “thief of the mind”.
+That’s an apt analogy because the disease steals its victims from their family, their friends and themselves.

 Berger draws on an exciting, relatively new path of scientific research.
 Best of all, she offers safe, effective and cheap dietary and lifestyle changes to prevent Alzheimer’s.
-And if it has already taken hold, Bergers offers hope for ways to reverse the worst of its symptoms.
+Bergers also offers hope for ways to reverse the worst of its symptoms.

 Berger uses current medical literature to make a strong case for Alzheimer’s as largely a problem of brain fuel metabolism.
 In other words, the brain isn’t getting enough of the right nutrients to generate energy.
-This prevents brain functions from flowing smoothly.
+As a result, this prevents brain functions from flowing smoothly.

 She shows how an evidence-based metabolic strategy effectively restores energy utilisation in the brain.